sukechannnn/dotfiles/.atom/packages/vim-mode-plus/README.md

 # Important

 - **vim-mode-plus is replacement of vim-mode, you must disable vim-mode first to use vim-mode-plus**.
-- You don't need following packages for vim-mode since it's built-in to vim-mode-plus.
+- You don't need following packages since it's built-in to vim-mode-plus.
   - [vim-surround](https://atom.io/packages/vim-surround)
   - [vim-mode-visual-block](https://atom.io/packages/vim-mode-visual-block)
 - Scope for CSS selector and keymap is different from vim-mode, **not compatible**.